muhammadallain/enterprise-task-management/README.md

 # Enterprise Task Management System
 Helps you make task-boards for projects so your team can create, share and manage tasks easily.

+**Note: This is a cloud application based on Google App Engine.
+A working Google cloud account is required to run this application.
+Also, This app doesnot require you to pay for cloud services.
+Follow the steps below to setup a free Google App Engine project to run this app.**

+Leave a message if you are having problems and need any help at muhammadallain@gmail.com

 ## Requirements
 * Python 3.8
 * Google-App-Engine SDK
+* Google Cloud Project
+* Cloud Datastore
+* Firebase Authentication

 ## Installing Google App Engine SDK
 Go to following link: